urchbee/first-assignment/README.md

 # first-assignment
-This notebook contains the computation of mathematical multiplication of numbers
+This notebook contains the computation of mathematical problems and its solution using Google Colab